 The following reminders and ideas come from many years of State Cup experience (and a few mistakes along the way…) - Good Luck!

 - Once the State Cup Committee posts the schedule for the next weekend of play… if your team has a conflict with a club game, the team manager is responsible for notifying the respective league of the State Cup game conflict.
 Check with the league on their procedures.
 The State Cup Committee does not get involved in this notification process.

 - The HOME team (whether they are playing on their home field or not) is responsible for contacting the AWAY team at least 3 days prior to game day to confirm directions, jersey colors, etc.

-- Contact information for all teams can be found on the State Cup website.
+- Contact information for all teams can be found on the VYSA National Championship Series webpage.
 However it is recommended that the HOME and AWAY teams verify the best number for contacting each other on game day to ensure the ability to communicate in case of an emergency situation.

 - The HOME team of First and Last Games must take care of any Field Set Up or Take Down responsibilities.
 The “designated” HOME team is ALWAYS the party, whether they are playing on an actual “home” field, at an opponent’s field, or at an alternate facility.
+Be sure to check the field Setup/Take Down List for fields requiring pre/post game attention.
 We recommend that you always have extra Velcro strips or Cable Ties on hand in case a net needs to be tighten-up.
 Some extra camping tent stakes can come in handy too if the referee wants the net to be more or less taunt in the back.
 Your motto has to be – BE PREPARED!
-Field Setup and Take Down Instructions for those fields requiring HOME TEAM involvement can be found on the State Cup web page under Files for Download.

 - BOTH teams are responsible for trash detail at end of their game field.
 Each team should bring several trash bags with them to every game.
 DO NOT leave the field without double checking that everything has been picked up.
 It is not the responsibility of the game after you to pick up your trash.